 Any good fundraising event checklist will encourage you to fill out any necessary paperwork that might pertain to your event.

-For some events, that means looking into health code regulations, making sure that you have the proper permits, and following all of the guidelines in order to sell or serve food.
+For some events, that means looking into health code regulations, making sure that you have the proper permits, and following relevant guidelines in order to sell or serve food.

 As far as events like bikeathons and walkathons go, it’s important to research not only the kind of paperwork your organization will need to fill out and file, but also the types of waivers and forms that participants may need to sign.

-Since walkathons and bikeathons are physical activities (and as such, inherently somewhat dangerous), you will almost certainly need to have all of your participants fill out and sign liability waivers.
+Since these events are physical activities (and as such, inherently dangerous), you will almost certainly need to have all of your participants fill out and sign liability waivers.

-You can never be too careful when it comes to hosting an event, and it’s better to err on the safe side by drawing up waivers releasing your organization of any liability in the event of injury or accident.
+You can never be too careful when it comes to hosting an event, even if it’s a virtual one.
+It’s better to err on the safe side by drawing up waivers releasing your organization of any liability in the event of injury or accident.

 Most waivers are: